bharaths222/Property-Refinance-Sale-Predictor-R-Shiny/README.md

-Predicting the transaction type (Sale or Refinance) of different properties/houses based on Real Estate Property Sales data.
+- Built predictive models for predicting the transaction type (Sale or Refinance) of various properties/houses based on Real Estate Property Sales data of few  neighborhoods in Seattle.
-Also, created a user interface using R Shiny.
+- Developed interactive web application using R and Shiny web framework giving the users ability to change the variables/factors and see the predictions live.

-Used Logistic Regression and Random Forest methods to implement the models.
+Used Logistic Regression and Random Forest methods to implement and tune the predictive models.

 Libraries required: